AgentMC/Sao19/Translate/En/Part4.md

 The low-ranking knight jumped in with wry face, kneeled by Kirito and cried out that ──

-Mountain Goblin tourists murdered one Centoria citizen in Centoria’s Central Park.
+Mountain Goblin tourist murdered one Centoria citizen in South Centoria.

 ***